fauu/Kamite/README.md

 > For games that do not work with Textractor, the experimental [Region recognition](#region-ocr) feature might prove an alternative.

-To install the *KamiteSend* Textractor extension:
+To install the *Kamite Send* Textractor extension:

-1. Copy the `KamiteSend.xdll` file from either the `extra/textractor/x86`
-   (32-bit Textractor) or `extra/textractor/x64` (64-bit Textractor) within the
+1. Copy the `Kamite Send.xdll` file from either the `extra/textractor/x86` (32-bit Textractor) or `extra/textractor/x64` (64-bit Textractor) within the
    release package to the main Textractor directory (the one that contains `Textractor.exe`).

-2. In Textractor, press the `Extensions` button, right-click in the extension list, choose `Add extension` and select the `KamiteSend.xdll` file copied earlier.
+2. In Textractor, press the `Extensions` button, right-click in the extension list, choose `Add extension` and select the `Kamite Send.xdll` file copied earlier.

-For Textractor’s text processing extensions (such as Remove Repeated Characters) to be executed before sending the text to Kamite, position KamiteSend below them on the extensions list.
+For Textractor’s text processing extensions (such as Remove Repeated Characters) to be executed before sending the text to Kamite, position Kamite Send below them on the extensions list.

 #### Changing the default Textractor extension endpoint